evans-kithinji/alx-low_level_programming/0x02-functions_nested_loops/README.md

 7. There are only 3 colors, 10 digits, and 7 notes; its what we do with them thats important. a function that prints the last digit of a number.
 Returns the value of the last digit
 7. There are only 3 colors, 10 digits, and 7 notes; its what we do with them thats important. a function that prints the last digit of a number.
 Returns the value of the last digit.
 8. Im federal agent Jack Bauer, and today is the longest day of my life.
 A function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.
+9. Learn your times table. a function that prints the 9 times table, starting with 0.
+Prototype: void times_table(void);